CarloLucibello/GraphNeuralNetworks.jl/docs/src/models.md

 In the explicit modeling style, the model is created according to the following steps:

 1. Define a new type for your model (`GNN` in the example below).
 Layers and submodels are fields.
-2. Apply `Flux.@functor` to the new type to make it Flux's compatible (parameters' collection, gpu movement, etc...)
+2. Apply `Flux.@layer` to the new type to make it Flux's compatible (parameters' collection, gpu movement, etc...)
 3. Optionally define a convenience constructor for your model.
 4. Define the forward pass by implementing the call method for your type.
 5. Instantiate the model.